 VM-21 Section 9.E.7

-7. The company may also consider historical experience for similar current or past hedging programs on similar products to support the error factor or Index Credit Hedge Margin determined for the projection.
+7. The company may also consider historical experience for similar current or past hedging programs on similar products to support the error factor or index credit hedge margin determined for the projection.

 VM-31 Section 3.F.8.d.x (new subsection)

-Justification for the margin for any future hedging strategy that offsets interest index credits associated with indexed interest strategies (indexed interest credits), including relevant experience, other relevant analysis, and an assessment of potential model error
+Justification for the margin for any future hedging strategy that offsets index credits associated with index crediting strategies (index credits), including relevant experience, other relevant analysis, and an assessment of potential model error

 Ten years of historical experience on hedge gains/losses as a percent of index credited for hedge programs supporting index credits.

-If there is less than five years of historical experience of this hedging program or a hedging program on similar products, an of how the company considered increases in the error factor to account for limited historical experience.
+If there is less than five years of historical experience of this hedging program or a hedging program on similar products, an explanation of how the company considered increases in the error factor to account for limited historical experience.

-The method used to bifurcate comprehensive hedge strategies (i.e., strategies combining index credits, guaranteed benefit, and other risks (e.g., full fair value or economic hedging), per section 4.A.4.b.iii.